hivejs/docs/setup/configuration.md

 ## Overriding config using environment variables
-You can inject settings via environment variables in the `hive_` namespace. `_` is used as the hierarchy delimiter, e.g. to change the port the http server listens on you would set `HIVE_HTTP_PORT` to `1337`.
+You can inject settings via environment variables in the `hive_` namespace. `_` is used as the hierarchy delimiter, e.g. to change the port the http server listens on you would set `hive_http_port` to `1337`.
+Notice that we are not case-insensitive, thus expecting lower case.

 ### Logging (WIP)
 Logging is done using the `log4js-node` package.
 By default, everything logged is being redirected to `STDOUT`.
-If you need to connect your logger to another way, you can see all the different ways of doing the [Official node4js-node wiki page on Appenders](https://github.com/nomiddlename/log4js-node/wiki/Appenders).
+If you need to connect your logger in another way, please check out the [Official node4js-node wiki page on Appenders](https://github.com/nomiddlename/log4js-node/wiki/Appenders).